Cyclone Amphan: Meteorological history

 During 13 May 2020, an area of low pressure developed over the Southeastern Bay of Bengal about 1,020 km to the southeast of Visakhapatnam in the Indian state of Andhra Pradesh.
 The area of low pressure was located within a favorable environment for further development with good equator-ward outflow, exceptionally warm sea surface temperatures between 32 and 34 °C recorded in the basin, and low vertical wind shear.
 Over the next couple of days, the system became more marked as it gradually consolidated further, with bands of deep atmospheric convection wrapping into the system's low-level center.
 During 16 May, the India Meteorological Department (IMD) reported that the area of low pressure had developed into a depression and designated it as BOB 01 while it was located about 1100 km to the south of Paradip in the Indian state of Odisha.

 Moving northwards, the depression continually organised and became a cyclonic storm a few hours later, receiving the name Amphan.
 Intensification was temporarily impeded as moderate easterly wind shear disrupted the system's cloud pattern.
 On 17 May, conditions for significant intensification became more conducive as upper-level winds improved.
-As a result, Amphan underwent rapid intensification into a severe cyclonic storm, with the JTWC assessing an increase in winds from 140 km/h at 12:00 UTC to 215 km/h, the equivalent to a Category 4 hurricane on the Saffir–Simpson scale (SSHWS), just six hours later.
+As a result, Amphan underwent explosive intensification, with the U.S.-based Joint Typhoon Warning Center (JTWC) assessing an increase in winds from 140 km/h at 12:00 UTC to 215 km/h, the equivalent to a Category 4 hurricane on the Saffir–Simpson scale (SSHWS), just six hours later.
 Furthermore, the IMD upgraded Amphan to an extremely severe cyclonic storm on their cyclone intensity scale.
+At 10:30 UTC, the IMD assessed Amphan as peaking as a super cyclonic storm with 3-minute sustained winds of 240 km/h and a minimum pressure of 920 hPa, while the JTWC set the peak about eight hours later with 1-minute sustained winds of 270 km/h (165 mph), or Category 5-equivalent intensity.
 The broad storm was characterized by a cloud shield extending more than 1,110 km and a sharply-outlined 10 nautical mile-wide eye.

 Early on 18 May, microwave imagery depicted two distinct concentric eyewalls, a telltale sign of an eyewall replacement cycle that is typical for very intense cyclones.
 Through the day, the effects of wind shear and dry air hampered this internal core change, causing the eyewall to erode by late on 18 May.
 Around 5:30 p.m.
 IST (12:00 UTC), Amphan made landfall as a Very Severe Cyclonic storm near Bakkhali, West Bengal with winds of 155 km/h.
+As it moved further inland, Amphan rapidly weakened.
+Just six hours after landfall, the JTWC downgraded the storm to a Category 1-equivalent cyclone and issued its final warning on the system, as it became disorganized.
+On 21 May, Amphan degenerated into a well-marked low pressure area.